AWSClassroom-com/kiro_on_aws/labs/lab4/README.md

 ---

-## Part E: Promote the Backend with `ampx pipeline-deploy`
+## Part E: Deploy via GitHub-Connected Amplify Hosting

 The sandbox is tied to your developer machine.
-Move the backend onto a durable Amplify app + branch combo before deploying the frontend publicly.
+Push your work to GitHub and connect the repo to AWS Amplify Hosting — every push to `trunk` will redeploy both backend and frontend automatically.
+This follows the [AWS Amplify Next.js getting-started guide](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started-next.html).

 ### Step 9: Stop the sandbox watcher

 Terminal 1 → `Ctrl+C`.
 Resources persist until you run `ampx sandbox delete`.

 ### Step 10: Verify CDK is bootstrapped

+Amplify Gen 2 builds use CDK under the hood, so the toolkit must be bootstrapped in your account/region.

 ```bash
 aws cloudformation describe-stacks \